Book a call

 1. Get a provincial nomination (+600 points)

 A provincial nomination is the single biggest way to increase your CRS score: it adds 600 points, which in practice means an invitation in a following draw, almost regardless of your base score.
 Through the Provincial Nominee Programs, a province selects candidates whose skills fit its labour market.
 Many run Express Entry-aligned streams, so a nomination attaches directly to your federal profile.
 In our home province, the Alberta Advantage Immigration Program (AAIP) is one such route.
+A provincial nomination adds 600 CRS points and, in practice, guarantees an Invitation to Apply in a following Express Entry draw.
 The trade-off is that you must qualify for a specific stream and commit to that province, so a nomination is powerful but not available to everyone.

 2. Improve your language scores (often the fastest win)

 For most candidates, improving your language test result is the fastest way to increase your CRS score.
 It works on two levels at once.
 First, your core points rise as your CLB level climbs.
 Second, and more powerfully, reaching CLB 9 or higher unlocks the top tier of skill-transferability points, where language combines with your education and your work experience for up to 100 additional points.
+Reaching CLB 9 on an approved language test such as IELTS or CELPIP is usually the fastest way to increase your CRS score, because it raises core language points and skill-transferability points at the same time.
 That is why a single stronger sitting of IELTS or CELPIP can add dozens of points.

 Why CLB 9 is the magic number